amethyst/specs/book/src/01_intro.md

 systems contain all the logic of your application.
 A system typically iterates over all entities that fulfill specific constraints, like "has both a force and a mass".
 Based on this data a system will execute code, e.g. produce a velocity out of the force and the mass.
-This is the additional advantage I wanted to point out with the `Player` / `Npc` example; in an ECS, you can simply add new attributes to entities and that's also how you define your behaviour (this is called [data-driven] programming).
+This is the additional advantage I wanted to point out with the `Player` / `Npc` example; in an ECS, you can simply add new attributes to entities and that's also how you define behaviour in Specs (this is called [data-driven] programming).

 [data-driven]: https://en.wikipedia.org/wiki/Data-driven_programming